SimonBojesen/Relational-DB/README.md

 Then we had to choose between the remaining two stategies: Joint-table vs Table-per-class.
 We discussed the pros and the cons of both strategies and ended choosing the one with no redundency: Joint-table strategy.

+Also since we have polymorphic relationsship between pets and their subclasses, it seemed a viable strategy.

 ## Implementation